Azure/AppService/_posts/2021-04-22-Site-with-secure-backend-communication.md

 toc_sticky: true
 ---

 "Rød grød med fløde" - hmm, what language is that?
 Keep reading if you want to find out.
 In this article I will walk you through setting up a Web App with secure, network-isolated communication to backend services.
-The Web App will allow you to type in a text and using Cognitive Service Language Detection, you can detect the language of the given text.
-The authentication key for Cognitive Services will be stored in Key Vault and App Service will authenticate with Key Vault using Managed Identity.
+The Web App will allow you to type in a text and using Cognitive Services Language Detection, you can detect the language of the given text.
+The authentication key for Cognitive Services will be stored in Key Vault, and App Service will authenticate with Key Vault using Managed Identity.
 All traffic will be isolated within your Virtual Network using vNet Integration and Private Endpoints.

 ![Final setup]({{site.baseurl}}/media/2021/04/securebackend-final-setup.png){: .align-center}